Large Language Models for Scholarly Ontology Generation: An Extensive Analysis in the Engineering Field

 \subsection{Comparative Analysis}

-Table~\ref{tab:overall-f1-score} presents the average F1-scores for all 17 models across the four strategies, including the relative differences between one-way and two-way strategies for both standard and chain-of-thought prompting.
-The results indicate that shifting from a one-way to a two-way strategy improved performance in 14 models for standard prompting and in 15 models for chain-of-thought prompting.
+Table~\ref{tab:overall-f1-score} presents the average F1-scores for all 17 models across the four strategies, including the relative differences between one-way and two-way strategies for both standard and CoT prompting.
+The results indicate that shifting from a one-way to a two-way strategy improved performance in 14 models for standard prompting and in 15 models for CoT prompting.

 Generally, we observe a gradual increase in the average F1-score from left to right in Table~\ref{tab:overall-f1-score}, demonstrating the beneficial effects of both CoT and the two-way strategy.
 Thirteen models showed overall improvement, while four models (\model{llama-2}, \model{dolphin-openorca}, \model{gpt-4}, and \model{sonnet}) experienced a decline in performance.
 When applying a 0.7 average F1-score as a quality benchmark, only \model{dolphin-openorca} and \model{openchat} surpassed this threshold under a standard prompting approach with a one-way strategy.
 However, with a two-way strategy in standard prompting, five models exceeded the threshold.
-This number increased to eight models when a chain-of-thought, one-way strategy was used.
-Ultimately, nine models achieved an average F1-score above the 0.7 threshold when employing a chain-of-thought, two-way strategy.
+This number increased to eight models when a CoT, one-way strategy was used.
+Ultimately, nine models achieved an average F1-score above the 0.7 threshold when employing a CoT, two-way strategy.
 These results underscore the critical importance of a good prompting strategy when working in a zero-shot setting.